 The Group applies judgement in evaluating whether it is reasonably certain whether or not to exercise the option to renew or terminate the lease.
 That is, it considers all relevant factors that create an economic incentive for it to term if there is a significant event or change in circumstances that is within its control and affects its ability to exercise or not to exercise the option to renew or terminate.

-(ii) Classification of rental property as property, plant and equipment or investment property in the production or supply of goods or services or for administrative purposes; and
+(ii) Classification of rental property as property, plant and equipment or investment property

 The Group determines whether a property should be classified as investment property or property, plant and equipment by considering the following factors;